Great Issues in Energy

-Dartmouth Engineering‘s Great Issues in Energy series features experts, from a Nobel Laureate to leading academics to industry leaders and policy makers, on a variety of energy-related topics.
-The symposiums are held semi-annually.
+Dartmouth Engineering's Great Issues in Energy series features leading experts, academics, industry leaders, and policy makers on a variety of energy-related topics.

 Future of Energy in the United States (2019)

 Paul Dabbar, Under Secretary for Science, US Department of Energy

 A discussion with the Under Secretary and Dartmouth Engineering Interim Dean Laura Ray on creative solutions to energy challenges.

 Amro Farid, Associate Professor, Thayer School of Engineering at Dartmouth

 Methodology and key findings of the 2017 ISO New England System Operational Analysis and Renewable Energy Integration Study (SOARES)

 Perspectives from Dartmouth Engineering Alumni (2015)

 Christopher “Cris” Gaut ’78, Chairman and CEO, Forum Energy Technologies